The history of Ancud, located on the Island of Chiloé, dates back to the pre-Hispanic period, when the native peoples inhabited the area.

 Currently, Ancud is a tourist city that has various natural and cultural attractions.

-See more about the history of Ancud - Isla de Chiloé
+See more about how to get to Ancud - Isla de Chiloé